 In June 1967, 18 years old and fresh out of high school, I spent my first summer away from home on a music scholarship at Berklee School of Music in Boston.
 The students, professors and classes were amazing.
 Also, I was able to get gigs here and there on piano, though my major was trumpet.
 There was a pay phone on the wall in the dorm hallway, and sometimes when it would ring there would be offers for gigs.
 Mike Levenson, a drummer, answered a call from a raspy-voiced man named Otis and got a gig at a downtown strip club called Caribe Lounge.
 He asked me to join him.

-The gig was on Washington Street in an area called the “combat zone.”
+The gig was on Tremont Street in an area called the “Combat Zone.”
 It was known as a rough area, though I never had any problems.
 I would take the subway that ran underneath Boylston Street from the Berklee dorm on Mass Ave to be at the club for a 6pm start.
 When the gig ended at midnight, the subway had stopped running, so it was a long walk back to the dorm.
-All this meant that I didn’t get much sleep, but I managed to get straight A’s, except for a failing grade in piano lab, since I skipped the class entirely.
+All this meant that I didn't get much sleep, but I managed to get straight A's, except for an "F" failing grade in piano lab, since I skipped the class entirely.

 Mike and I played as a duo, piano and drums.
 We were at the side of a very narrow stage behind the bar, so those sitting at the bar could easily watch the dancers.
 The piano was an old, out of tune, Wurlitzer spinet.
 We would play 6 hours, one-hour sets with 15-minute breaks, 7 nights a week.
 We played up to midnight as Boston law allowed.
 After a few weeks, the law was changed to 1am, only on Saturday nights, but we always started at 6.